halasukkar97/Race-Me/README.md

                                S:back

  there are two cameras inside but because of the lack of time when i had a problem with switching the camera inside the gameplay mood i couldnt fix it, but before starting the game if we switch the cameras it works just fine.

+there is also a video in this Folder showes how the game look like and how it works.